Dennis Letts

 Dennis Letts (September 5, 1934 – February 22, 2008) was an American college professor, and later, in a second career, an actor.
-As the latter, he originated the critically successful role of Beverly Weston in the Steppenwolf Theatre Company production of the Tony-winning play August: Osage County in the summer of 2007, the writing of which had earned his son, Tracy Letts, a Pulitzer prize.
+As the latter, he originated the critically successful role of Beverly Weston in the Steppenwolf Theatre Company production of the Tony-winning play August: Osage County in the summer of 2007, the writing of which had earned his son, Tracy Letts, a Pulitzer Prize.

 Early life

 Letts was born in Oklahoma City on September 5, 1934.
-He grew up with his parents, Hazel (Brady) and Charles Haskell Letts, in Wagoner, Oklahoma.
 He graduated from Wagoner High School in 1952.
 He enlisted in the United States Air Force after graduation, where he served until 1956.

 Letts received his bachelor's degree from Northeastern State University in Tahlequah, Oklahoma, thanks to the G.I.
 Bill.
 He went on to earn his master's degree from the University of Tulsa and his doctorate from the University of Illinois Urbana-Champaign.
 He also earned a Fulbright Scholarship.

 Letts married his wife, novelist Billie Gipson, in 1958; the couple had three sons: Dana, Tracy (a playwright), and Shawn (a jazz musician/composer).

 Career

 Letts spent much of his professional career as a writing and English professor.
 He taught for more than thirty years, mostly as a faculty member at Southeastern Oklahoma State University in Durant, Oklahoma.

 Letts first began acting at the relatively late age of 50 years.
 Letts first started performing at university and community theaters while still working as a college professor.
 He began acting as a full second career after retiring from teaching.
 Letts appeared in more than 40 films and television shows over the course of his career, including parts in high-profile films such as Cast Away in 2000.

 His acting credits also included his debut in Bloodsuckers from Outer Space, a science fiction comedy film written and directed by Glen Coburn, Where the Heart Is, a film based on a novel written by his wife, Billie Letts.
-He served as an editor for his wife's novels, which won various literary awards and have appeared on the New York Times Best Seller list.
+He served as an editor for his wife's novels, which won various literary awards and have appeared on The New York Times Best Seller list.